I am begging you for a chance to explain why learning grammar is SO useful… Please read on!!

-“I don’t want to learn grammar”
+“I don’t want to learn grammar” – WHY?

 “It is difficult for me to structure sentences and therefore oral communication. […] I don’t want to know about grammar because it just makes me more confused, I would just like to know sentences, then play with the sentences I know to create new sentences.”

-Many new students do actually start lessons with me by saying: “I want to learn French but I don’t want to learn grammar”.
+It’s not uncommon to hear: “I want to learn French but I don’t want to learn grammar”.

 What’s Grammar Exactly?

-For one, it is definitely something that most students are scared of – it may bring back bad school memories, I don’t know.
 It’s true that the word “Graa-marrr” does sound like the mumbling-roaring of some scary monster!

 Now, I need you to be brave and bear with me because I’d like to show you some unsuspected benefits you can get from grammar…